FalseGenius/foundry-passwordstore-audit/audit-data/report.md

 PasswordStore is a protocol dedicated to storage and retrival of a user's passwords.
 The protocol is designed to be used by a single user.
 Only the owner should be able to set and access this password.

-# Disclaimer

-The YOUR_NAME_HERE team makes all effort to find as many vulnerabilities in the code in the given time period, but holds no responsibilities for the findings provided in this document.
-A security audit by the team is not an endorsement of the underlying business or product.
-The audit was time-boxed and the review of the code was solely on the security aspects of the Solidity implementation of the contracts.

 # Risk Classification